yucigou/epmc-e2e/readme.md

 # Description

-Prtotype of E2E test for epmc
+Prototype of E2E test for epmc

 # Install
 ```